Shelter Rules & Information

 Rules, Regulations and Information

 - Shelter hours are from 10 a.m. until 9:30 p.m. (note that special arrangements may be made for earlier check-in).
 The park closes at 10 p.m.

 - A shelter reservation entitles your group to exclusive use of the designated shelter building and immediate area.
 The general public may use the restrooms.
 Other facilities such as ball diamonds, play areas, horseshoe pits, and tennis courts are for use on a first-come first-served basis with a one hour time limit if another group or individual is waiting.
 Shelters must be vacated by 9:30 p.m.

 - An Alcohol Beverage Permit is required for all gatherings of 25 or more people where alcohol is being consumed and may be obtained from the Parks Office, Park Manager, or Ranger on duty.
 Permits may only be obtained by persons age 21 or over.

-- Law enforcement problems should be reported to the park staff or to the Dane County Sheriff Dept. Call (608) 255-2345 for non-emergencies and 911 for emergencies.
+- Law enforcement problems should be reported to Park Staff or to the Dane County Sheriff's Office.
+Call (608) 255-2345 for non-emergencies and 911 for emergencies.